t-sokade/ETLScenario/README.md

 3. Managed Identity - to give clusters access to the storage account
 4. Spark Cluster - to clean up and transform the raw data
 5. Interactive Query Cluster - to allow quick querying and data visualization on Power BI
-6. VNET supported by NSG rules - to provide security to your clusters
+6. VNET - to provide security to your clusters

 The default password used for ssh access to the clusters is `Thisisapassword1`.
 If you'd like to change the password navigate to `resourcesparameters.json` file and change the password for the `sparksshPassword`, `sparkClusterLoginPassword`, `llapClusterLoginPassword`, `llapsshPassword` parameters.
+The default username for the clusters is `admin` and the default ssh username is `sshuser`.

 Run the resource script from the root folder to deploy the resources and to upload data to the blob storage account.
 Type in your own unique resource group name as the first argument, and the location of the resource group as the second argument (for example `'westus'` or `'eastus2'`).